LudwikJaniuk/skills-github-pages/_posts/2024-02-15-what-is-sustaining-engineering.md

 ---
 # Introduction and job description

 I studied Computer Science because I thought I wanted to write code for a living.
-But perhaps a deeper drive was wanting to know how things work under the hood.
+But a deeper drive was wanting to know how things work under the hood.
 In a way this is entitled - I cannot accept that _I_ should not be permitted to look behind the magician's curtain.
 If not for this drive I would not have tortured myself learning C++.

 This summer will mark my third year in the Java Platform Group at Oracle.
 When hiring me for the positition of "JVM Sustaining Engineer," they told me I wouldn't be writing code, but keeping code running.
 "Won't I be bored?"
 I asked.